th3matty/simpleRAG_BOT/readme.md

 python -m pytest tests/test_docx_processor.py
 ```

-Each processor test will:
+Each processor test validates:

-- Load and process files from the test_formats directory
+- Text extraction from the document
-- Validate the extraction and processing of document content
+- Metadata extraction capabilities
-- Ensure proper handling of document metadata
+- Error handling for invalid files
-- Test error cases and edge conditions

-This allows developers to verify the functionality of different document processors and ensure proper integration with the RAG system.
+Note: These tests only verify the processors' extraction capabilities.
+They do not load documents into the vector database.
+For loading documents into the database, use the data loading scripts in the `scripts/data_loading/` directory.

 ### Evaluating Chunking